nickc1/skedm/docs/generate-data.rst

 Generate Data
 =============

 skedm comes with both 1D and 2D test data.
 These built in functions allow you to quickly explore the behavior of different systems.
-Check the `notebook`_ for visual examples.
+Check the `skedm_example_data notebook`_ for visual examples.

 1 Dimensional
 ^^^^^^^^^^^^^